Kinship Education Preparation and Support (KEPS)

 Relevant Published, Peer-Reviewed Research

-This study examines the effectiveness of the Kinship Education Preparation and Support (KEPS) program to support the needs of formal kinship caregivers.
-Results indicate that themes emergent from the focus groups were: the need for, and benefits of, support programs for formal kinship caregivers, implementation challenges, and improvements for KEPS.
-This study is limited in that it only reflects the perspectives of kinship stakeholders involved in the public child welfare system in one county in California, and thus these perspectives may not be representative of the national population of formal kinship families
+The purpose of the study was to examine the effectiveness of the Kinship Education Preparation and Support (KEPS) program to support the needs of formal kinship caregivers.
+Results indicate that the themes emergent from the focus groups were: the need for, and benefits of, support programs for formal kinship caregivers; implementation challenges; and improvements for KEPS.
+Limitations include that the study only reflects the perspectives of kinship stakeholders involved in the public child welfare system in one county in California, perspectives may not be representative of the national population of formal kinship families, and lack of standardized measures.
+Note: This article was not used in the rating process due to the lack of a control group, and also due to criteria on the Scientific Rating Scale which requires that outcome measures be reliable and valid, and administered consistently and accurately across all subjects.

 Additional References